 Help me grow (HMG) home visiting is the state's parenting education program for expectant, first-time and other parents at highest risk for poor childhood outcomes.
 The program has four goals, which are: to increase healthy pregnancies, improve parenting confidence and competence, improve child health, development and readiness, and increase family connectedness to community and social support.

-(A) Home visiting contractors shall ensure that every parent or child referred to help me grow home visiting is determined eligible or not eligible within sixty calendar days of the program referral, in accordance with the following:
+(A) Home visiting contractors shall ensure that every parent or child referred to help me grow home visiting is determined eligible or not eligible within thirty calendar days of the program referral, in accordance with the following:

 (1) At least eighty-five per cent of the contractor's capacity shall be used to serve: